Earthquake hits Southeast Taiwan; Tsunami Warning Issued | World

 O US Geological Survey measured the quake at magnitude 7.2 and at a depth of 10 km.

-Taiwanese media said a low-rise building that housed a convenience store had collapsed and rescue work had begun to free those inside.
+According to Taiwanese media, a low-level building that housed a convenience store collapsed, and rescue work began to free those inside.

 The Taiwan Railway Administration said three railcars ran off the tracks at Dongli station in eastern Taiwan after part of the platform’s canopy collapsed, and the approximately 20 passengers on board were evacuated.

 The US Tsunami Warning Center issued a warning in Taiwan after the quake.
-He said dangerous tsunami waves were possible within 300 km of the epicenter along Taiwan’s coasts.
+The statement said that dangerous tsunami waves were possible within 300 km of the epicenter along Taiwan’s coasts.

+A strong earthquake shook much of Taiwan on Sunday, toppling at least one building — Photo: Hualien City via AP

 THE Japan’s meteorological agency issued a warning for 1-meter tsunami waves to part of Okinawa prefecture after the earthquake.